 - Versatile seasoning: It's a versatile spice used to flavor curries, dal, stir-fries, grilled proteins, and more.
 Most of my Indian recipes call for garam masala as one of the main flavoring components. (sample recipes listed below!)

-- Convenient than whole spices: This 'ground' blend works as a great way to incorporate the aroma and flavor of the whole spices without having to pick them out later, or worse, accidentally biting into them.
+- Convenient than whole spices: This 'ground' blend is a great way to incorporate the aroma and flavor of whole spices without having to pick them out later or, worse, accidentally bite into them.

 - Superior quality: Nothing beats the taste and quality of homemade garam masala.
 Store-bought blends sit on the shelves far too long and lose their flavor.
-Homemade masala stays fresh for months, is more flavorful, as a result, you end up needing a smaller quantity.
+Homemade masala stays fresh for months and is more flavorful, so you end up needing a smaller quantity.

 How To Use Garam Masala

-In Indian cooking, garam masala is added in one of the two stages- in the curry base, or as a finishing spice after cooking.
+In Indian cooking, garam masala is added in one of two stages: in the curry base or as a finishing spice after cooking.
 Sometimes, it's added in both!

 When and how much to add?